Pacific Rim Camera

 Where do you get your stuff?

 As to where we get all of this stuff, well, this is the equivalent to asking about state secrets -- if we told you we'd have to kill you.
 Actually, it comes from everywhere.
 We're not proud, we'll do whatever it takes.
 We do shows, buy from stores, buy from people who contact us through the net, basically anywhere and everywhere.
 We try to get fair prices for what we sell, and pay fair prices when we buy.
 We strive for repeat customers to which we sell, and also repeat suppliers from which we buy.
-One of us, who shall remain nameless (except that it wasn't me, Milan, Tillman or Chris) has even dug stuff out of the trash.
+One of us, who shall remain nameless (except that he has retired) has even dug stuff out of the trash.
 It helps that we all love what we do and spend most of our waking hours here, to the detriment of personal hygiene, automotive maintenance, and social life.

 Return to Main Catalog Menu